-TECHNICIAN B ELECTRO-MECHANICAL, Haystack Observatory, to support operations, maintenances, and upgrades of three LSSC (Lincoln Space Surveillance Complex) space surveillance radar systems.
-Will be trained to participate in all aspects of high voltage (40kV and above) RF transmitter construction, operations, and maintenance; work on a variety of equipment including high voltage power supplies, vacuum tubes, precision RF waveguide components, sensitive high power transmitter tubes, high field magnets, and high volume water cooling systems; and assist in laboratory or research work.
-Duties will include electronic component and subsystem level assembly and troubleshooting, monitoring daily operations, and performing maintenance of the transmitter systems.
-May operate experimental and technical equipment under the supervision of scientific personnel or technicians of higher grade.
+TECHNICIAN B ELECTRO-MECHANICAL , Haystack Observatory , to support operations and maintenance of and upgrades to three LSSC (Lincoln Space Surveillance Complex) space-surveillance radar systems.
+Will be trained to support radar operational hardware including real-time subsystem monitoring and maintenance, be involved in radar system upgrades and testing, and be trained to participate in aspects of high voltage (40kV and above) RF transmitter operation and low-power RF electronics.
+Duties will include electronic component and subsystem level assembly; wiring; troubleshooting; monitoring of daily radar operations; and control room maintenance, repairs, and improvements.
+May operate experimental, technical, and computing equipment under the supervision of scientific personnel or technicians of higher grade.
 Some of the work will be performed at heights.

 About Massachusetts Institute of Technology (MIT)

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century whether the focus is cancer, energy, economics or literature

 Founded in 1978 by electronics technicians, ETA® International is a not-for-profit 501(c) 6 association whose mission is to represent and support the technical professional.
 ETA offers over 80 accredited, vendor-neutral certification programs in a variety of technology fields such as fiber optics, communications, electronics, biomedical, smart home, and renewable energy.